P-Bhavana03/Comment_classifier/README.md

       ```
       GEMINI_API_KEY=YOUR_ACTUAL_API_KEY
       ```
-    - You can obtain a Gemini API key from [Google AI Studio](https://aistudio.google.com/app/apikey).

 ## How to Use

 1.  **Prepare Input Data:**

-    - Ensure you have a `comments.json` file in the project directory.
+    - Ensure you have a JSON file containing comments in the project directory (default is `comments.json`).
     - The file should be a JSON array of objects, each with `comment_id`, `username`, and `comment_text` fields.
 A sample file is provided.

 2.  **Run the Script:**
     Make sure your virtual environment is activated and you are in the project directory.
-Execute the script from your terminal:
+Execute the script from your terminal.
+You can optionally specify the input file:

     ```bash
+    # Use default input file (comments.json)
     python comment_analyzer.py

+    # Specify a different input file
+    python comment_analyzer.py --input path/to/your/comments.json
+    # Or using the short flag
+    python comment_analyzer.py -i path/to/your/comments.json
     ```

 3.  **View Results:**
     - The script will print logs and a summary report to the console during execution.
     - An `analyzed_comments.json` file will be created (or overwritten) in the project directory.
 This file contains the original comment data along with the added `analysis` field for each comment.
+    - If offensive comments are detected, an `offense_distribution.png` image file will be created (or overwritten), showing a bar chart of the offense types.

 ## Sample Output